-Sorry, but I can’t get excited about stories like that.
-Whilst I love produced depressing dramas like Sweet Sixteen and Harsh Times, it’s rare that I see a spec depressing drama on the same kind of turf – pushing boundaries & expectations, even if they do have a tendency to preach to the converted.
-Instead spec depressing drama will be highly cliched and familiar, bringing forth images that don’t feel relevant anymore: they *feel* like “movies of movies”, not movies about “real life”.
+Whilst I love produced dramas like Sweet Sixteen and Harsh Times, it’s rare that I see a spec drama that measures up.
+Instead, spec drama will be highly clichéd and familiar, bringing forth images that don’t feel relevant anymore.
+They *feel* like “movies of movies”, not authentic, truthful, “real life”.

 And whilst we’re on the subject of overload, here’s the current genres that make me groan as soon as I soon as I get them: Science Fiction & Fantasy.
-Not because I don’t like them – my fave film is Alien and my favourite author is Clive Barker – but because I simply see it, over and over and over and over again, usually like this:
+Not because I don’t like them, but because I simply see it, over and over and over and over again, usually like this:

 - 60 minute TV Pilots, plus series bible